23 Must-Haves For the Ultimate Game Room: Family Fun Ideas

 Meanwhile, your pool table’s standard height ranges from 29.25 to 31 inches.

-pool table in game centric room with high ceiling
+Pool table in loft room with high ceiling and clerestory windows

 Arcade Machines